Michael0x2a/dotfiles/README.md

 Because I develop on both Windows _and_ Linux, I'm still working out how to best maintain feature parity between the two.

   [0]: http://blog.smalleycreative.com/tutorials/using-git-and-github-to-manage-your-dotfiles/

+## Misc notes about setup on macs

+The system-install of Vim isn't compiled with clipboard support, among other things.
+To fix, install vim using Homebrew.

+Install that and add `alias vim="...path..."` in `.bash_profile`.